bungle/lua-resty-nettle/README.md

 ## Status

 All the bindings that do not depend on [GMP](https://gmplib.org/) are ready to use.
-The [GMP](https://gmplib.org/) depended functionality is the [public-key algorithms](http://www.lysator.liu.se/~nisse/nettle/nettle.html#Public_002dkey-algorithms) (i.e. RSA, DSA, and ECDSA).
+The [GMP](https://gmplib.org/) depended functionality is the [public-key algorithms](http://www.lysator.liu.se/~nisse/nettle/nettle.html#Public_002dkey-algorithms) (i.e. RSA, DSA, and ECDSA), and ONLY the RSA functions have some support right now, although the APIs might change.
 Much of the documentation here is copied from [Nettle's documentation](http://www.lysator.liu.se/~nisse/nettle/nettle.html), but I have included Lua examples to it.
 I will be adding more documentation shortly.

 ## Hash Functions